What is the difference between various Flowers Eco Printed on cardstock paper with liquid Iron or rust water and without a color modifier?

 How do you Print Leaves on Fabric?

-Just like you can make ecoprints with flowers on paper, you can also print flowers and leaves on fabric.
+Just like you can ecoprint with flowers on paper, you can also print flowers and leaves on fabric.
 In general, protein fiber fabrics such as wool or silk will take the prints better and show more color.

-Plant fibers such as cotton and linen can also be eco printed but they are a little more difficult to get strong or colorful prints.
+Plant or cellulose fibers such as cotton and linen can also be used but they are a little more difficult to get strong or colorful prints.
+If you decide to use cellulose fibers, you will need to appropriately mordant your fabric first.

-Check out how to ecoprint on fabric in this article.
+Check out how to eco printing on fabric in this article.

-Again, it is not necessary to use iron water to ecoprint with flowers or leaves.
+Again, it is not absolutely necessary to use iron or rust water for this technique.
 This modifier does, however, create much stronger prints.

 It is super easy for you to make your own iron or rust water using rusty old nails and screws.
 Please note, though, that it takes a week or two to complete.
 Here is the recipe.